dhiway/dhiway.github.io/privacy_seqr.md

 # PRIVACY POLICY

-The mobile application, **'SEQR' - by Dhiway** (**"Application"**) is owned and operated by Dhiway Networks Private Limited, a company incorporated in India under the Companies Act, 2013, having its registered office at 1st floor, Wing A, GoodWorks Infinity Park, 21, 2nd main road, Phase-1, Electronic City, Bangalore - 501100 (**"Company"**).
+The mobile application, **'SEQR'** (**"Application"**) is owned and operated by Dhiway Networks Private Limited, a company incorporated in India under the Companies Act, 2013, having its registered office at 1st floor, Wing A, GoodWorks Infinity Park, 21, 2nd main road, Phase-1, Electronic City, Bangalore - 501100 (**"Company"**).

 The Company is, inter alia, engaged in the business of developing, hosting and operating **"SEQR"**, which is an Application built to identify unsafe websites across the web and notify users of potential harm (together, the **“Services”**).